JuliaStats/StatsModels.jl/docs/src/internals.md

 expression that's passed to the `@formula` macro and ending up generating a numeric matrix when ultimately combined with a tabular data source:

-1. "Macro time" when only the surface syntax is available.
+1. "Syntax time" when only the surface syntax is available
 2. "Schema time" incorporates information about **data invariants** (types of each variable, levels of categorical variables, summary statistics for continuous variables) and the **model type**.